Places That Will Make You Sick

 Germs are everywhere, including on the computer or phone you're reading this on right now.
 However, some places you go to everyday—many you would never expect—are petri dishes for illness-inducing bacteria and hot zones for disease.
 While hermitizing isn't the solution—hey, even your home can make you sick!—staying educated about the germiest places is incredibly beneficial in preventing unnecessary cold, flus or worse.

-Here from The Remedy are 16 places that will make you sick, as well as prevention tips from the nation's top doctors.
+Here from Eat This, Not That!
+Health are 16 places that will make you sick, as well as prevention tips from the nation's top doctors.

 So many people get sick after traveling via airplane, mostly due to the close quarters, uncleaned services, and stagnant air.
 "During travel, you're typically in close contact with a large number of people, and you have a very limited ability to move yourself away from someone who may be sick," explains Richard Martinello, MD, a Yale Medicine infectious disease expert.
 Any surfaces on the aircraft—especially those oh-so-dreadful lavatories—can be heavily used, and contaminated.
 Unfortunately, the flight crew doesn't always have time to thoroughly clean the airplane in-between flights, so it's likely germs are lurking everywhere.
 Read on to see how to protect yourself.